When dealing with people, remember you are not dealing with creatures of logic, but creatures of emotion

 Usage Examples

-So how do you use this?
-Let me give you a couple of real-world scenarios.
+Let me give you a couple of real-world scenarios where it can be used.

 • In a Sales Pitch: Don’t just list product features.
 Connect to the client’s desire for less stress, their fear of falling behind competitors, their pride in making a smart decision for their company.

-This is for anyone who has to work with, sell to, or live with other human beings.
-So, everyone.
+This could be used by anyone who has to work with, sell to, or live with other human beings.

 To whom it appeals?